nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

            )
 dashboard.servable()
 ```
+We can now execute the notebook and view our Panel dashboard as output right inside the notebook.
+This feature Panel makes it very easy to rapidly prototype new dashboards.
+Once we are happy with what we've created, we can move on to deploying it with CDS Dashboards.
 # Step-by-step guide for building a CDS dashboard

 Let's use CDS and publish this notebook, visit [CDS docs](https://cdsdashboards.readthedocs.io/en/stable/) for more details.